How to reduce language barriers to communication in the workplace

 There can also be additional cultural barriers of communication in certain instances: for example in some cultures there may be a reflex to agree, which can suggest comprehension, even where the listener doesn’t truly understand.
 Asking meeting participants to repeat back their understanding of what’s been said, followed up later by a written summary everyone can review, is a good way to ensure the lines of communication are truly open.

 Honor titles where it’s important to do so

-Your recipients, if they’re from a different culture, may also have vastly different expectations to yours when it comes to writing styles and the type of content that’s normal in an emailed communication.
-Poppulo allows you to segment and target information and personalize content for each recipient — a good way to demonstrate that you understand and respect the expectations of your readers.
+Your recipients, if they’re from a different culture, may also have vastly different expectations from yours when it comes to writing styles and the type of content that’s normal in an emailed communication.
+Poppulo allows you to segment and target information and personalizes content for each recipient — a good way to demonstrate that you understand and respect the expectations of your readers.

 Beware pitfalls of speaking the same language

 Even where team members share a native language, they may have a different nuanced understanding of certain terms.
 Forbes has a fascinating piece describing one nonprofit’s realization that “engagement” meant two totally different things to its technology team and its outreach team.
 Make sure to define key terms early in your communications and regularly check that team members agree on those definitions or new terms you may adopt.